 PFAS and Brownfields: Can Your Redevelopment Project Move Forward?

-When PFAS are discovered in groundwater at a redevelopment site the remediation challenge becomes even greater since parts per trillion standards have to be met.
+If PFAS are discovered in soil and/or groundwater at a redevelopment site the remediation challenge can becomes even greater than traditional petroleum or solvent contamination since parts per trillion standards have to be met with a wide option of offsite disposal and onsite treatment options.

-Sites with historic industrial activity, aqueous film-forming foam (AFFF) use, or metal finishing operations are increasingly facing PFAS-related cleanup requirements.
-Once PFAS is identified redevelopment project teams must answer a critical question: Should we walk away, or can we move forward with an acceptable level confidence?
+Sites with historic industrial or manufacturing activity, aqueous film-forming foam (AFFF) use, metal finishing operations, or fuel tanker spills are increasingly facing PFAS-related cleanup scrutiny.
+Once PFAS is identified redevelopment project teams must answer a critical question: Should we walk away, or can we move forward with an acceptable level confidence on expected costs and liability protection?

-This webinar provides a practical, experience-based framework to evaluate PFAS in situ remediation approaches and understand the financial and performance implications of available industry options.
-We will look at in situ adsorptive barriers using colloidal activated carbon, outlining where this technology may be viable and where long-term cost and operational realities require careful evaluation.
+This webinar provides a practical, experienced-based framework to evaluate PFAS in situ remediation approaches and understand the financial and performance implications of available industry options.
+We will look at in situ adsorptive barriers using colloidal activated carbon, outlining where this technology may be viable.

 What You’ll Learn:

-• The advantages and limitations of in situ adsorptive barriers approaches versus available industry options.
+• The advantages and limitations of in situ adsorptive barriers approaches versus pump and treat systems.

-• Cost scenario comparisons of various PABs to help evaluate redevelopment return on investments.
+• Cost scenario comparisons of various PAB configuration needed for input into redevelopment return on investments calculations.

 About the Presenter